 "earth", and thus was sometimes used as a translation of Adam

 meaning "great, big".
-In Sumerian mythology she was the violent goddess of death and the underworld.
+In Sumerian mythology she was the goddess of death and the underworld.

-EUN-JI f Korean
+Eun-Ji f Korean

 From Sino-Korean 恩 (eun)

 meaning "kindness, mercy, charity" combined with 智 (ji)